mbigras/hello-kubernetes/README.md

    1. _app_ ConfigMap - corresponds to the key–value pairs that configure your app; these aren't secret and you can freely store the key–value pair in version control.
    1. _app_ Deployment - corresponds to the Kubernetes object that runs your app.
 The relationship between Kubernetes objects is like: Deployment->ReplicaSet->Pod->Container where _->_ means _manages_.
-   1. _app_ Secret - corresponds to the secret key–value pairs that configure your app—for example, a password—; you should store the secret value in version control.
+   1. _app_ Secret - corresponds to the secret key–value pairs that configure your app—for example, a password—; you should not store the secret value in version control.
 One strategy to follow is: store the secret key, cloud provider secrets manager secret ID, and cloud provider secrets manager secret version ID in version control; but store your secret value in your cloud provider secrets manager. **Caution**: This example puts the secret key and value in version control for illustration purposes.

 1. Apply your Kubernetes YAML files against your Kuberentes cluster.